-Gaining legendary pseudonyms such as Babylon and The Garden of Eden, Eastern Turkey has long captured the imagination.
-Little-visited, the regions range of fascinating natural landscapes, enigmatic historical sites, smiling faces and exotic markets make an alluring combination of old and new.
+Gaining legendary pseudonyms such as `Babylon` and `The Garden of Eden`, Eastern Turkey has long captured the imagination.
+Little visited, the region`s range from fascinating natural landscapes, enigmatic historical sites, to smiling faces and exotic markets, which combine to make an alluring combination of old and new.

 Mardin is a remarkable town full of beautiful mosques and churches set in a stunning, rocky landscape.
 With baked-brown alleyways, ancient, honey-coloured buildings, and a maze of a market, Mardin is charmingly authentic.

 Urfa (known as `Sanliurfa` or `the Prophet`s City`) is the most spiritual city in East Turkey.
 It is a major centre for pilgrimage and its traditions are very much alive and well.
 Discover its `park of mosques`, imposing castle, its `holy trout`, its wonderful markets, historic buildings and picturesque squares.

 Göbekli Tepe is the oldest man-made place of worship in the world, dating back an incredible 11,500 years.
 The site stunned archaeologists when it was first discovered, and its sheer expanse and craftsmanship is overwhelming, with exquisite stone carvings of people, lions, foxes, snakes and birds - some of the oldest known art in the world.

 Once home to the Prophet Abraham, the ancient site of Harran is mentioned in the book of Genesis.
 Home of the first Islamic university in Anatolia, Harran also boasts the remains of an 8th century mosque, a citadel and some 300 year old beehive mud homes which enjoy a constant temperature throughout the year.